-What’s important: as more processes are automated, we might find out that processes initially located in the 4th quart have moved to 2nd (by enabling another process) or 3rd (by common application/logic synergies or being enabled by another process).
+What’s important: as more processes are automated, we might discover that methods initially located in the 4th quart have moved to the 2nd (by enabling another process) or 3rd (by common application/logic synergies or being helped by another method).

 Shortly speaking: order matters!